DavidMcLaughlin208/PixelSorting/docs/index.md

 ### What is pixel sorting?

-In short, pixel sorting is taking an interval of pixels in a row or column from an image and sorting them based on some criteria.
+In short, pixel sorting is taking an interval of pixels in a row or column from an image and rearranging or sorting them based on some criteria.

 The intervals can be determined arbitrarily, such as seleccting all consecutive pixels within a certain Brightness window, and then sorting them by some property such as brightness values.